yquake2/yquake2remaster/README.md

 Note:
  * Non Quake 2 maps are limmited mostly view only, and could have issues with tranparency or some animations flags and properties.
+ * If you like support some other maps type, create pull request for Mod_Load2QBSP function and provide a link to demo maps.

 Games:
  * Quake 2: